realworldismine/snail-api-site-docs/imageapirequest.md

         # get an item using the device type and the image id by DynamoDB Table
         # get a host using event['headers'].get('Host', '')
         # get a stage using event.get('requestContext', {}).get('stage', '')
-        # response an URL using the item's stored key
+        # response an URL using the item's stored key, id, and uploaddate
     except Exception as e:
         # return 500 error code
 ```